GreptimeTeam/demo-scene/self-hosted-game-analytics/unity-reference/README.md

 By default the client also emits a `perf_sample` event every 2 seconds containing FPS and managed heap size, so the Grafana dashboards have something to show without requiring a full OpenTelemetry SDK integration.

+## Reliability

+- Events are batched in memory and flushed when any of these happen:
+  - `maxBatchSize` (default 50) is reached
+  - `flushInterval` seconds (default 2s) elapse
+  - **the app goes to background** (`OnApplicationPause(true)`)
+- Backgrounding is the most reliable "player leaves" boundary on mobile — the OS can kill the process afterwards without ever invoking `OnApplicationQuit`.
+- Flush on quit is **best-effort only**.
+Unity typically tears the player down before a coroutine completes, and a hard crash / `kill -9` bypasses `OnApplicationQuit` entirely.
+For guaranteed delivery across crashes, OS kills, and unclean quits, persist the pending buffer to `PlayerPrefs` (or a file) on pause/quit and replay it on next `Awake`.
+  This reference client keeps things in-memory to stay minimal — wire persistence in when you fork it for production.

 ## Why not the GreptimeDB .NET SDK directly?